 The inside walls of the RV provide much-needed insulation to keep the camper cold on hot summer days.
 Moreover, it traps heat during cold winter days.

-Hence, it is not feasible to only depend on RV exterior panels because it will not protect from harsh and extreme temperatures.
+Hence, it is not feasible to only depend on RV exterior panels because they will not protect from harsh and extreme temperatures.

 -